The Invasion of Ukraine Viewed through TikTok: A Dataset: Method

-In this section, we will explain how we built the dataset.
 We required a method that both searched TikTok content and pulled the results (whether videos, comments, or users) returned.
-An initial search of social media scraping libraries revealed several available datasets, with none completely fitting our needs.
+TikTok does not yet have a widely available research API, and an initial search of social media scraping libraries revealed several available libraries, with none completely fitting our needs.
 Specifically, some libraries are exclusively browser automation based, which results in slow collection times.
 Others are entirely API-based, which is vulnerable to TikTok API changes and CAPTCHAs \cite{freelon2018computational}.

 We therefore opted to develop a library that strikes a balance between both approaches: initial requests use a web browser automation library that can fetch browser cookies without in-depth knowledge of the TikTok API, followed by API requests once the relevant cookies are stored for improved performance.
-We started the library as a fork of the TikTok-Api developed by David Teacher \footnote{https://github.com/davidteather/TikTok-Api}.
+We started the library \footnote{https://github.com/networkdynamics/pytok} as a fork of the TikTok-Api developed by David Teather \footnote{https://github.com/davidteather/TikTok-Api}.
 Our library can collect videos from hashtags, general searches, and a user's history, as well as comments from videos.
 Video downloading has not yet been included as a feature.